shakthivel10/Haskell-Linear-Equation-Solver/README.md

 # Linear-Equation-Solver-Haskell

-This is a program to solve a system of linear equations, implemented in the Functional Programming paradigm using Haskell.
-The program is implemented using the Gaussian elimination algorithm, which is also referred to as row reduction.
+This is solver for systems of linear equations, implemented in the Functional Programming paradigm using Haskell.
+The solver is implemented using the Gaussian elimination algorithm, which is also referred to as row reduction.

-The program takes the co-efficients of the system of linear equations as a 2D list.
+The program takes a 2D list which represents the co-efficients in the system of linear equations as its input.
+The output is a 1D list which contains the solved value of the variables in the system of equatinons, in order.

 ### Examples:
 For the following set of equations,